RevathySanthanam97/RevathySanthanam97/README.md

 ## 🚀 Projects

-### 1. Ecommerce Websites 🛍️
+### 1. Ecommerce Websites through a framwork 🛍️
-Built high-performance eCommerce storefronts using Next.js, Magento, GraphQL, and CMS integrations.
+Built high-performance eCommerce framework and developed storefronts using Next.js, Magento, GraphQL, and CMS integrations.

 - [Globus](https://globus.is/)
 - [A4](https://a4.is/)